A young woman screams mid-fall in Final Destination: Bloodlines (2025), lit in vivid yellow-orange

 Up until a month ago, I hadn’t seen anything aside from Muppet Vision 3D in Walt Disney World.
 Since the new film’s in theaters, I decided to catch up and watch the reintroduction I’d missed in 2011.

-If you read my earlier review, aside from being my absolute favorite person on Earth, you know The Muppets gets me pretty choked up.
-I find it touching and riotous.
+If you read my earlier review, you know The Muppets chokes me up.
+It’s touching and riotous.
+Those puppet bastards!

 Muppets Most Wanted is good, but it doesn’t live up to the preceding film.